x86-arch/op/router/s905x3_phicomm-n1/install-program/README.md

 # install-program

-Install to emmc script for Phicomm N1 and S905x3 Box, which will help you to copy openwrt system to emmc.
+Install to emmc script for Phicomm-N1 & S905x3-Boxs, which will help you to copy openwrt system to emmc.

 ## Usage for Phicomm-N1